A light, fluffy vanilla cupcake with classic vanilla frosting. You can easily color the frosting so you can create a colorful set or match your theme!

 Make the Vanilla Cupcakes:

-- In a bowl of a stand mixer fitted with paddle attachment, cream the butter and sugar on medium speed until light and fluffy, about 3 minutes.
-Add the eggs in 3 additions, stopping in between to scrape the edges of the bowl.
-Pour in the vanilla and beat until well combined.
+- In a bowl of a stand mixer fitted with paddle attachment, cream the butter and sugar on medium speed until light and fluffy, about 3 minutes.113 grams unsalted butter, room temperature, 150 grams granulated sugar

 - Decrease mixer speed to low.
 Add the flour mixture in 3 additions and the milk in 2 additions, beginning and ending with the flour mixture.
 Blend each addition until just combined and stopping to scrape the sides of the bowl when necessary.
-Scoop the batter into the cupcake liners, filling about two-thirds full.
+Scoop the batter into the cupcake liners, filling about two-thirds full.160 milliliters whole milk, room temperature

 - Bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Rotate the pan front to back halfway through (after 10 minutes) for even baking.
 Cool the cupcakes in the pan for about 10 minutes before transferring them to a wire rack to cool completely.
 Remember to frost the cupcakes when they are fully cooled or else the frosting will melt!